EOSIO/eosio-java/README.md

 ### Instructions

 To use EOSIO SDK for Java in your app, add the following modules to your build.gradle:

-**TODO** This needs to be updated when the distribution strategy is finalized.

 ```groovy
 implementation 'one.block:eosiojava:0.0.1'